 6. Double Sink Bathroom Vanity

-Two sinks solve morning traffic jams when you’re sharing a bathroom.
-Each person gets their own space and storage without fighting over counter area.
-Put a storage tower or open shelving between the sinks for shared items like towels and toiletries.
-Individual mirrors let you both use the space at the same time comfortably.
-This setup works best in master bathrooms where you’ve got at least 60 inches of wall width to play with.
+Two sinks solve morning chaos when you are sharing a bathroom — each person gets their own space and storage without any negotiation.
+Put shelving between the sinks for shared items and individual mirrors so both people can use the space at the same time.
+You need at least 60 inches of wall width for this to work comfortably.

 7. Corner Vanity for Awkward Spaces

-Corners often go unused but they’re perfect for compact vanities.
-The angled design gives you surprising counter space while taking up minimal floor area.
-You’ll get storage on both sides without the vanity jutting into the room.
-This works brilliantly in small bedrooms or bathrooms where every square foot matters.
-Choose a corner-specific mirror to complete the look and maximize the unusual space.
+Corners that usually go to waste are actually perfect for compact vanities.
+The angled design gives you more counter space than you’d expect while taking up minimal floor area.
+You get storage on both sides without the vanity jutting into the room — brilliant for small bedrooms and bathrooms where every square foot genuinely matters.

 8. Hollywood Vanity with Lighted Mirror